pravega/bookkeeper-operator/doc/upgrade-cluster.md

 4. Delete the pod.
 The pod is recreated with an updated spec and version
 5. Wait for the pod to become ready.
 If it fails to start or times out, the upgrade is cancelled.
 Check [Recovering from a failed upgrade](#recovering-from-a-failed-upgrade)
 6. Apply post-upgrade actions and verifications
-7. If all pods are updated, BookKeeper upgrade is completed.
+7. If all pods are updated, Bookkeeper upgrade is completed.
 Otherwise, go to 2.

 ### Monitor the upgrade process